 - Support with attendance

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns are discussed with a parent/carer first unless we have reason to believe that such a move would be contrary to the child's welfare.

 The school works in partnership with Early Help and Family Support.
 This is a service provided by the Local Authority, which supports children and families, regardless of age, with the assistance they require as soon as needs present themselves, to prevent escalation and more intensive support later on.

 Members of the Pastoral Team:

-Mrs Perman: Designated Safeguarding Lead
+Mrs Bolton-Smith: Designated Safeguarding Lead and Head of Pastoral

-|Photographs and Videos|
+|Photographs and Videos